Post Summary: You Can Add a Store Later, Depending on What You Sell

 Should I plan for e-commerce from the start even if I don’t need it yet?

 Not necessarily.
-People change their mind — and that’s fine.
+Plans shift, and that’s fine.
 If you don’t need a store on day one, don’t pay for one on day one.
 Build what you need now.
-If the business shifts six months in and you want to add something that wasn’t part of the original plan, that conversation should be simple, not painful.
+If the business shifts six months in and you want something that wasn’t on the table at the start, that conversation should be simple, not painful.